Combating dependency on the job.

 Major corporations and small businesses alike must deal with:

 - Loss of productivity and poor performance

 - Safety concerns

 - The view of drinking & drugs on the job has changed dramatically.
 No one wants to have their job affected, or be hurt by, a co-worker with this kind of problem.
-In one survey, 70% of manual workers supported a total ban on drinking during work hours.
+In one survey, in response to a question about a drinking problem, 70% of manual workers supported a total ban on drinking during work hours.

 We specialize in helping a business to take action that can assist employees and also minimize risks to the company.

 The case for a business helping a troubled employee:

 A business of any size has a general duty to ensure the health, safety, and welfare of its people, as far as reasonably practical.
 Knowingly allowing someone to continue while under the influence places the person and others at risk, possibly leaving a firm open to legal liability.

 After making an investment in a worker, a company should prefer helping rather than firing to resolve a substance-abuse issue.
 A smart business will want to do what it can to help a troubled colleague in whom they’ve invested training, time and compensation.
 Employees respond positively when a business takes this course!

 It’s true that tackling employees’ personal issues can be daunting, especially for businesses without a human-resources manager or Employee Assistance Professional.
 However, dealing with existing problems and preventing others can save time and money in the long run.